aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 4.4
+NotesMath AATopic 4.4

 Unit 4 · Statistics & Probability · Topic 4.4

-IB Math AA SL — Correlation & regression
+IB Math AA — Correlation & regression

 Topic 4.4 of IB Mathematics: Analysis and Approaches covers Correlation & regression, which is part of Unit 4: Statistics & Probability.
 Students explore key concepts including Scatter & correlation, Regression line.
-A strong understanding of correlation & regression is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of correlation & regression is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions